 - Transfer to paper towels and drain

-- I use Paul Prudhomme's Blackened Redfish Magic Seasoning.
+- For blackened salmon, I use Paul Prudhomme's Blackened Redfish Magic Seasoning.

 - Blackened salmon works well with skin on salmon.

 - Remember to pat the salmon dry before seasoning.